Anahkiasen/underscore-php/README.md

 String::from($article->content)->summary()->title()
 ```

-It comes with a config file that allows you to alias the main class to whatever you want, the default being `Underscore` and the most common probably being `__` (which is already taken in **Laravel** by the translation helper).
+It comes with a config file that allows you to alias the main class to whatever you want, the default being `Underscore`.
 You can also give custom aliases to all of Underscore's methods, in said config file.
 Just add entries to the `aliases` option, the key being the alias, and the value the method to point to.

 ## Documentation

-You can find a detailed summary of all classes and methods in the [repo's wiki][]
+You can find a detailed summary of all classes and methods in the [repo's wiki][] or the [official page][].

 Note that as Underscore natively extends PHP, it can automatically reference original PHP functions when the context matches.
 Per example the following will go call the original `array_diff` and `array_merge` functions.
 The advantage is obviously that it allows chaining on a lot of otherwise one-off functions or that only work by reference.